 The C-130J is the latest variant of the C-130 aircraft line.

 The US Navy recently replaced their aging C-130Es and several of their C-130Hs with the new C-130J.

 The new variant has lower operating and support costs, in addition to better equipment than the previous variants.

-What Aircraft Does the US Air Force Use?
+3 Aircraft the US Air Force Use

 The US Air Force’s objective is to achieve air superiority in combat regions and provide aerial support to US land forces in military situations.

 Unlike the US Navy, the air force doesn’t operate its aircraft from carriers, nor are their aircraft designed to operate around naval regions.
 As such, their focus is aerial combat and utility.

 The Lockheed Martin F-22 Raptor is an American-made single-seat fighter aircraft that was specifically developed for the US Air Force.

 The F-22’s impressive stealth, speed, and advanced radar technology lends it to being an excellent long-range air-to-air and air-to-ground aircraft.

 It’s actually the world’s most dominant fighter aircraft.